 I started looking at the reasons I was needing a distraction for a way to find the satisfaction I was missing.
-Well, here’s the beginning of my list (I stopped what I realized the list was creating anxiety):
+Well, here’s the beginning of my list (I stopped when I realized the list was creating anxiety):

-- Uncertain economy
+- Uncertain and declining economy

 - and on and on

 Okay, so the reasons I am on edge are great and I am not going to find the comfort I seek by distracting myself.